 Applicants with any questions about tuition, loans or admissions can contact the law school at 805-770-3030 or 844-500-9200 or by e-mail at Admissions@CSofLaw.com.
 If you would like the California School of Law to determine if you are qualified for admissions, please complete our Admissions Evaluation Form.

 The California School of Law online law school runs on trimesters, the trimester's are a traditional 4 month law school semester.
 Law School Tuition is charged by the trimester.

 We have affordable Payment Plans to help you with the tuition as well, check out our page on Financial Aid.

-The California School of Law also has a new trimesters scheduled to begin in January and May of 2018.
+The California School of Law has a new trimesters scheduled to begin in April, July and November of 2018.

 The additional costs of attending law school are as follows:

 * Library $200.00 (annually)

 * Loan Note Set Up $100.00 (one time)

 Students pay a $500.00 Seat Fee to start the program, it is comprised of the $200.00 registration fee, the $200.00 library fee and the $100.00 loan note set up fee.
 Students that pay tuition in full have the $100.00 loan note fee credited to their account.